Living on 'Hope'

-Living on 'Hope' (Swedish: Leva på 'Hoppet') is a 1951 Swedish comedy film directed by Göran Gentele and starring Meg Westergren, Ingrid Thulin, Per Oscarsson and Gunvor Pontén.
+Living on 'Hope' (Swedish: Leva på 'Hoppet') is a 1951 Swedish comedy film directed and written by Göran Gentele and starring Meg Westergren, Ingrid Thulin, Per Oscarsson and Gunvor Pontén.
 It was shot at the Sundbyberg Studios of Europa Film in Stockholm and on location around the city.
 The film's sets were designed by the art director Arne Åkermark.
 At the 1st Berlin International Film Festival it won the Silver Bear (Comedies) award.

 Synopsis

 Daydreaming theatre student Vivi imagines herself and her friends setting up a travelling theatrical troupe on an old cargo ship named 'Hope' (Hoppet) and enjoying a series of adventures.